68rajat68/Tic_Tac_Toe/README.md

 ## Getting Started

-Here's an alternative way to get started if you don't want to use Git:
+Here's an way to get started if you don't want to use Git:

 1. **Download the Zip File:**